weibeld/japanese-notes/kanji-dictionaries.md

 ##### Notes

 - German translation of [Japanese Character Dictionary](#japanese-character-dictionary)
+- Out of print, hard to get a new copy, some used copies are sold on Amazon, etc.

 ### The Learner's Japanese Kanji Dictionary: Find Any Compound Using Any of Its Component Characters